ReVanced/revanced-manager/CONTRIBUTING.md

 [feature request issue template](https://github.com/ReVanced/revanced-manager/issues/new?assignees=&labels=feature-request&projects=&template=feature-issue.yml&title=feat%3A+%3Ctitle%3E).

 > [!NOTE]
-> We may reject your request at the discretion of ReVanced Manager's maintainers,
+> Requests can be accepted or rejected at the discretion of maintainers of ReVanced Manager.
-> please provide good motivation for a request to be accepted.
+> Good motivation has to be provided for a request to be accepted.

 ## 🐞 Submitting a bug report